Cockroaches: Facts vs. Myths

 - Despite what many people believe, cockroaches typically live anywhere from a few months to a couple of years.

 - How long do cockroaches survive without food?

 - Roaches can survive for up to a month without ingesting any food, but will typically die without water within a week!

 - Yes.
 They have a quick reproduction cycle and female roaches can produce 200–300 offspring within a year.

 - Although it’s very rare and only in circumstances when their food supply is short, cockroaches are indeed capable of biting.

 The best way to avoid dealing with a cockroach infestation is learning how to prevent one in the first place.
 As soon as you see a cockroach in your property, it’s important to call a professional pest control company such as Heron Home & Outdoor.
 Fact or fiction aside, cockroaches are difficult to get rid of and can spread quickly without the help of a pest control expert!

-Cockroaches: Facts vs. Myths in Orlando and surrounding counties
+Cockroaches: Facts vs. Myths in Orlando FL and surrounding counties

 Serving satisfied customers in: